luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 ### Milestone 5.2: Create Conversation on User Signup

-**Goal:** Automatically create household conversation when foster signs up.
+**Goal:** Automatically create foster chat when foster signs up.

 **Tasks:**

 1. Update profile creation trigger (or create new trigger):
-    - When foster profile is created, create household conversation
+    - When foster profile is created, create foster chat
     - Link conversation to foster's profile and organization
-    - Set conversation type to 'household'
+    - Set conversation type to 'foster_chat'
 2. Test: Sign up as foster, verify conversation is created
 3. Handle edge case: What if coordinator signs up?
-(No household conversation needed)
+(No foster chat needed)

 **Testing:**

--   New foster signup creates household conversation
+-   New foster signup creates foster chat
 -   Conversation is linked to correct organization
--   Coordinator signup does not create household conversation
+-   Coordinator signup does not create foster chat

 **Deliverable:** Automatic conversation creation working.